quannh25595/react-hook-async/readme.md

 Make an API call is common actions when working with React.

-With hooks, we can using something like `const [loading, setLoading] = useState(false)` to manipulate our UI: show a loading indicator, an error message, ...
+With hooks, we usually use something like `const [loading, setLoading] = useState(false)` to manipulate our UI: show a loading indicator, an error message, ...
 We are trying to make it a little bit easier when working with async data.

 ### Basic